101ahmadmarei/Snake-Game/README.md

 This project is an AI-driven Snake game, inspired by the classic Nokia Snake game.
 In this version, the snake autonomously navigates and learns to eat food, growing bigger with each successful consumption.
 The AI improves its performance over successive rounds by learning from its experiences.

-## Demo
-[Include a link to a demo video or GIF showcasing the game, if available]

 ## Features